Undergraduate: University of Chicago, 2007

 What surprised you the most about medical school?

-Having working in a community health center, I was used to a fairly egalitarian approach to team work, and everyone was known by their first name from CEO to PA to MD.
-However, medical school was very hierarchical and there is a clear chain of command/communication that must be followed.
+Having worked in a community health center, I was used to a fairly egalitarian approach to team work, and everyone was known by their first name from CEO to PA to MD.
+However, medical school was very hierarchical and there is a clear chain of command and communication that must be followed.
 Also, a student must never call a physician by their first name (as I learned after a visit to the dean’s office).
-Students and interns are tasked with performing scut work and I found that attendings and fellows could be aloof.
+Students and interns are tasked with performing scut work, and I found that attendings and fellows could be aloof.
 I do not find this system a welcoming one and it can be surprisingly frustrating.

 Are you a member of a unique demographic?
 If so, please describe how that shaped your medical school experience.

-I’ve been very involved in national level organizations and non-profits, most notably the American Medical Student Association, Doctors for America, American Medical Association, and GLMA: Health Professionals Advancing LGBT Health.
-Within AMSA and DFA, I advocated for LGBT issues and the ACA (I was most involved in the early parts of the passage of the ACA with DFA); I wrote policy, organized grassroots responses to political challenges to the ACA, and spoke with legislators on LGBT issues.
-Within the AMA and GLMA, I served on LGBT-specific committees to improve LGBT health training in medical schools.
+I’ve been very involved in national level organizations and non-profits, most notably the American Medical Student Association, Doctors for America, American Medical Association, and GLMA: Health Professionals Advancing LGBTQ Health.
+Within AMSA and DFA, I advocated for LGBTQIA+ issues and the ACA (I was most involved in the early parts of the passage of the ACA with DFA); I wrote policy, organized grassroots responses to political challenges to the ACA, and spoke with legislators on LGBTQIA+ issues.
+Within the AMA and GLMA, I served on LGBTQIA+ specific committees to improve LGBTQIA+ health training in medical schools.

 How do you balance your personal time with medical school?